Hawraa7/Portfolio-Project-2/README.md

 * Header

   - Featured at the top of the page, the Capitals of European Countries heading is easy to see for the user.
-Upon viewing the page, the user will be able to see the name of the game and know what the game they are playing.
+Upon viewing the page, the user will be able to see the name of the game and know what game they are playing.

   ![Screenshot of the Header](assets/images/header.png)